 There have been at least 55 casualties of the violence as of today, including children.
 49 in Gaza and 6 on the Israel side.

 Israel, with its advanced Iron Dome system, is better equipped to deflect missile strikes, hence the lower death toll.
-In addition, while Israeli forces are assiduously trying to avoid striking civilian areas, it is in and that Hamas intentionally locates is bases of operations and attack staging areas in civilian-heavy areas like hospitals and schools.
+In addition, while Israeli forces are assiduously trying to avoid striking civilian areas, it is well known in Gaza and beyond that Hamas intentionally locates is bases of operations and attack staging areas in civilian-heavy areas like hospitals and schools.
 Hamas has itself admitted as much.

-The terrorist group’s use of the Palestinian people as human shields is often , and especially with Hamas-apologists who, in spite of their best efforts, still struggle to defend this behavior.
+The terrorist group’s use of the Palestinian people as human shields is often glossed over in the media, and especially with Hamas-apologists who, in spite of their best efforts, still struggle to defend this behavior.

 In the end, they can only decry the unfair advantage Israel’s advanced technology gives it over terrorist forces in Gaza.
 Defenders of Israel might argue that it was the unprovoked rocket attack on Israel which put Gaza at such an unfair advantage.